sfc-gh-dwilczak/tutorials/docs/dbt/setup/index.md

-# Setup DBT Devevelopemnt and Production:
+# DBT Devevelopemnt and Production:
 In this tutorial we will show how you how to setup dbt cloud with Snowflake.
 In the process we will show how to setup your development and production envirement.

 ## Video